42º 13’06”N 70º 47’16”W

 Scituate by Neighborhood

 Welcome to scenic Scituate, the perfect town for that old-fashioned Sunday drive.
 Arriving in Scituate from the north, you will be welcomed into North Scituate Village.
 North Scituate is a lovely small business district featuring many thriving local businesses.
-Take a look at Board 143 for a snack or get your surfing fix at Northeast Surf Shop.
+Take a look at Board 143 for a snack or get local surfing secrets (and gear!) at Nor’easter Surf Shop.
+It’s also home to the historic (and public) Mordecai Lincoln Mill and Homestead.

 Driving east you’ll enjoy a scenic tour of the village of Minot, a small enclave of homes with a rich history often referred to as the Irish Riviera.
 Meander through the streets and do not miss the drive along Glades Road for the ocean views and the perfect sighting of Minot’s Ledge Light flashing 1-4-3.